Health and Safety Awareness

 You can read more on our Quality Assurance and Compliance page.

-Reviewed by Stephanie Austin, Owner and Lead Trainer, Prima Cura | Training 25+ years in health and social care | 15+ years as a trainer | Last reviewed: April 2026 | Next review: April 2027
+Reviewed by Stephanie Austin, Owner and Lead Trainer, Prima Cura Training | 25+ years in health and social care | 15+ years as a trainer | Last reviewed: June 2026 | Next review: June 2027

-This page is for general guidance only and reflects current UK health and safety legislation and HSE guidance at the date of review.
+This page is for general guidance only and reflects current UK health and safety legislation and HSE guidance as of the date of review.
 It does not constitute legal advice.
 Health and Safety Awareness Training is an awareness-level course and does not replace organisation-specific risk assessments, safe systems of work, or the legal responsibilities placed on employers and employees under the Health and Safety at Work etc. Act 1974, the Management of Health and Safety at Work Regulations 1999, the Workplace (Health, Safety and Welfare) Regulations 1992, and the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013.
 Employers remain responsible for ensuring their health and safety arrangements, risk assessments, reporting procedures, and staff training comply with all applicable legislation and HSE guidance.

 < back